CraftAcademyLabs/ca_course/bmi_challenge/step_1_first_tests.md

 *** Note that I use the `snake case` format for my file names.
 You are free to use any format you want but be consistent. ***

 We are going to write two test for our Person object.
-In order to calculate the BMI we will be needing a Person to have two attributes, Weight and Hight.
+In order to calculate the BMI we will be needing a Person to have two attributes, `weight` and `hight`.

 ```js
 # spec/person_spec.js